Crisp sweetness / pear and some light spice. 🌞 — a year ago

 Extra brut, truly!!
 Super tart.
-Could have kept it for a couple of years more before opening — 5 months ago
+Could have kept it for a couple of years more before opening — a year ago

 Rubis fonce.
 Nez de fruit noire frais tres poivre avec un côté végétal mais mûre.